Modern Slavery

 Introduction

-This Modern Slavery and Human Trafficking Statement is a response to Section 54(1), Part 6 of the Modern Slavery Act 2015 and sets out our actions to understand potential modern slavery risks related to our business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in our own business and supply chains
+This Modern Slavery and Human Trafficking Statement is made pursuant to Section 54(1), Part 6 of the Modern Slavery Act 2015 and outlines the steps taken by Impetus in the period ending October 31, 2025, to prevent modern slavery and human trafficking in our operations and supply chains.

 Organisational Structure